wasmerio/wasmer-rust-customabi-example/README.md

-# Wasm Custom ABI (Rust)
+# Wasm Custom ABI from Rust

-This project showcases two things:
+This project showcases:
 1. How to create a WebAssembly module from Rust using a custom ABI
 2. How to use this module from a host environment